-Genesys is a global omnichannel customer experience solutions company, with the world’s leading cloud-based contact center platform.
-Genesys powers more than 70 billion customer experiences each year for organizations in more than 100 countries.
+Genesys is a global omnichannel customer experience solutions company, with the world’s leading cloud-based contact centre platform.
+Genesys powers more than 70 billion customer experiences each year for organisations in more than 100 countries.

 Genesys had an existing procurement team with a mainly transactional focus on managing tenders for different parts of the business.
 Following the acquisition of a major competitor, it was clear that a new approach was needed to leverage the synergies and support the strategic direction of the business.
 Efficio was engaged to help.

-At the same time, the CPO was building a new procurement operating model better suited to the company’s strategic needs.
-Part of Efficio’s role was to use its category and procurement expertise to help shape the new team and set it up for success, including organization design, training and on-going mentoring to transfer skills and knowledge.
+At the same time, the CPO was building a new procurement function better suited to the company’s strategic needs.
+Part of Efficio’s role was to use its category and procurement expertise to help shape the new team and set it up for success, including organisation design, training and on-going mentoring to transfer skills and knowledge.

 14% reduction in third party costs

-The savings program was designed in two waves – a first wave across five categories selected to cover all areas and introduce the process, and a larger second wave across a further 15+ categories covering all spend and maximizing value.
+The savings programme was designed in two waves – a first wave across five categories selected to cover all areas and introduce the process, and a larger second wave across a further 15+ categories covering all spend and maximising value.